VIP: Vision Instructed Pre-training for Robotic Manipulation: Experiments

-In Move a Single Box, the robot needs to transports the sole box on a table in a container.
+The three simulated tasks are Move a Single Box, Transport the Specified Box, and Stack the Specified Boxes, as visualized in Fig.~\ref{Fig: simulator_tasks}.
+We collect 50 demonstrations for the first task and 100 demonstrations for each of other two tasks.
+In Move a Single Box, the robot needs to transport the box on a table into a container.
 For Transport the Specified Box, five different colors of boxes are randomly located on a table, and the robot should move the box described by a random instruction to the container.
-Different from Transport the Specified Box, two boxes are specified in Stack the Specified Boxes, and the robot is expected to move the first box in the container and then stack the second box on the first box.
-Therefore, both Transport the Specified Box and Stack the Specified Boxes test the instruction following ability, and Stack the Specified Boxes demands better long-term operation and precise manipulation capabilities.
+Differently, in Stack the Specified Boxes, two boxes are specified.
+The robot is expected to move the first box in the container and then stack the second box on the first box.

-\textbf{Evaluation metrics}.
-The success rate of whether completing a task is the primary metric adopted by previous works \citep{chi2023diffusion}.
-Nevertheless, for the tasks requiring multiple steps of operations, this metric does not reflect the completion ratio when a policy does not fullfill a task.
-To bridge this gap, we design a new metric named the completion score.
-For a given task comprising $k$ steps, the policy earns a score of $i/k$ if it completes up to the $i_{\rm th}$ step.
-Four of the designed tasks contain multi-step manipulation, and they are Pour Blueberries, Open the Lid, Clean the Table, and Stack the Specified Boxes.
-Refer to Appendix~\ref{Appendix: Step Definitions in Tasks} for details of how the steps are defined.
-In the following experiments, we test each policy on every task for 100 times and report the average results.